-In this guide, we’ll discuss some of the common hurdles remote teams face, benefits of working remotely, good methods of managing a remote or hybrid team, ways to understand your remote team members better, how and why team problem-solving style assessments can help your team members collaborate smarter, and how to choose the best team assessment tool for your team.
+In this guide, we’ll discuss some of the common hurdles remote teams face, the benefits of working remotely, good methods of managing a remote or hybrid team, ways to understand your remote team members better, how and why team problem-solving style assessments can help your team members collaborate smarter, and how to choose the best team assessment tool for your team.

 Virtual collaboration, or remote collaboration, happens when a team of people are working remotely on a common goal using virtual tools, such as video conferencing tools, task tracking and management tools, and a file sharing system.